revoltika/JVC2/Week_0/README.md

 		Comparison of Classes and Javascript Prototyped Objects.
 Use cases for Closures and Importance in Organization of code.

+	Week 1

+		Inheritence and MVC principles, an analysis on Javascript Inheritence and classical Inheritence.
+A break down of Model-View-Control and the meaning behind seperation of concerns.
+A look at other models, MVP and MVVM.

 Tools for Program